ytyulkinaxway/axway-open-docs/.github/pull_request_template.md

 * [ ] You have followed the [Markdown guidelines](https://axway-open-docs.netlify.com/docs/contribution_guidelines/writing_markdown/)  (unless this is is a Netlify CMS contribution)
 * [ ] You have verified that all status checks have passed

 _Put an x in the boxes that apply.
-If you're unsure about any of them, don't hesitate to ask.
-We're here to help!
 This is simply a reminder of what we are going to look for before merging your change._